 Regional public transportation by bus in Switzerland is mostly run by PostBus.
 PostBus operates over 800 routes within dozens of route networks in almost every last corner of Switzerland, including remote mountainous areas.
-On winding mountain roads with blue-and-yellow postal horn signs, PostBus vehicles have right of way, all the while sounding its’ iconic three-tone Dreiklanghorn to warn oncoming drivers.
+On winding mountain roads with blue-and-yellow postal horn signs, PostBus vehicles have right of way, all the while sounding its iconic three-tone Dreiklanghorn to warn oncoming drivers.

 Ticket prices and fare zones differ across Switzerland.
 Most operators sell tickets at ticket machines or onboard the bus itself.
 Most bus companies also accept the SwissPass, which you can use if you have a valid subscription.

 Bus timetables in Switzerland are available through the public transportation authority itself.
 In general, operators don’t provide fully downloadable timetables; rather, you can simply search for your itinerary through their website.
-For regional or rural routes, PostBus publishes their route networks online.
+For regional or rural routes, PostBus publishes its route networks online.